On the cone conjecture for Enriques manifolds: Introduction

 \section{Introduction}

-An Enriques manifold is a connected complex manifold $X$ which is not simply connected and whose universal covering $\X$ is an irreducible holomorphic symplectic (IHS) manifold.
+An Enriques manifold is a connected complex manifold $X$ which is not simply connected and whose universal cover $\X$ is an irreducible holomorphic symplectic (IHS) manifold.
 Enriques manifolds were simultaneously and independently introduced in \cite{BNWS} and \cite{OS1} as a natural generalization of Enriques surfaces.
-The fundamental group of an Enriques manifold is a cyclic and finite group $G=\langle g\rangle$ and its order is called the {\it index} of $X$, which is also the order of the torsion canonical class $K_X\in \Pic(X)$.
+The fundamental group of an Enriques manifold is a cyclic and finite group $G=\langle g\rangle$; its order is called the {\it index} of $X$; it is also the order of the torsion canonical class $K_X\in \Pic(X)$.
 From the definition it follows that an Enriques manifold is even dimensional.
-Moreover, as $X=\X/G$, it is compact and, since $h^{2,0}(X)=h^{0,2}(X)=0$, it turns out that an Enriques manifold is always projective (cf \cite[Proposition 2.1, (4)]{BNWS} and \cite[Corollary 2.7]{OS1}) and so is its universal cover.
-In those papers examples of Enriques manifolds of index 2, 3 and 4 are constructed, while their periods are studied in \cite{OS2}.
+Moreover, as $X=\X/G$, it is compact and, since $h^{2,0}(X)=h^{0,2}(X)=0$ (\textit{cf.}~\textit{e.g.}~\cite[Proposition 2.6]{OS1}), it turns out that an Enriques manifold is always projective (\textit{cf.} \cite[Proposition 2.1(4)]{BNWS} and \cite[Corollary 2.7]{OS1}) and so is its universal cover.
+In those papers examples of Enriques manifolds of index 2, 3 and 4 are constructed (these are still the only known examples so far), while their periods are studied in \cite{OS2}.

+The Morrison--Kawamata cone conjecture ({see \cite{Mor, Ka}) concerns the action of the automorphism group of manifolds (and more generally mildly singular pairs) with numerically trivial canonical class on the cone of rational nef classes and predicts the existence of a rational, polyhedral fundamental domain for such action.